-Members with high-risk medical conditions and/or other care needs may be referred by their PCP or specialty care Provider, themselves, caregiver, discharge planner or Molina Healthcare Services to the ICM program.
-The case manager works collaboratively with the Member and all participants of the ICT when warranted, including the PCP, specialty Providers, ancillary Providers, the local Health Department or other community-based resources when identified.
-The referral source should be prepared to provide the case manager with demographic, health care and social data about the Member being referred.
+Members with high-risk medical conditions and/or other care needs may be referred by their PCP or specialty care Provider to the ICM program.
+The care manager works collaboratively with the Member and all participants of the ICT when warranted, including the PCP, specialty Providers, ancillary Providers, the local health department, or other community-based resources when identified.
+The referral source should be prepared to provide the care manager with demographic, health care, and social data about the Member being referred.

-Members with the following conditions may qualify for Care Management and should be referred to the Molina ICM Program for evaluation:
+Members with the following conditions may qualify for care management and should be referred to the Molina ICM Program for evaluation:

-- High-risk pregnancy, including Members with a history of a previous preterm delivery. - Catastrophic or end-stage medical conditions (e.g., neoplasm, organ/tissue transplants, End Stage Renal Disease). - Comorbid chronic illnesses (e.g., asthma, diabetes, COPD, CHF, etc.). - Preterm infants. - High-technology home care requiring more than two (2) weeks of treatment. - Member accessing emergency department services inappropriately. - Children with special health care needs.
+- High-risk pregnancy, including Members with a history of a previous preterm delivery. - Catastrophic or end-stage medical conditions (e.g., neoplasm, organ/tissue transplants, End Stage Renal Disease). - Comorbid chronic illnesses (e.g., asthma, diabetes, COPD, CHF, etc.). - Preterm infants - High-technology home care requiring more than two (2) weeks of treatment. - Member accessing emergency department services inappropriately. - Children with Special Health Care Needs